alpha1125/octoprint_chamberwait_plugin/README.md

 - **Logging**: Detailed logs are provided for monitoring and debugging purposes.

-- **Extensibility**: You can enhance the plugin by adding a settings interface to configure the sensor path or by supporting multiple sensors.
+- Ensure that your DS18B20 sensor is properly connected and that the necessary kernel modules (`w1_gpio` and `w1_therm`) are loaded on your Raspberry Pi.

-Ensure that your DS18B20 sensor is properly connected and that the necessary kernel modules (`w1_gpio` and `w1_therm`) are loaded on your Raspberry Pi.
+## License

-Let me know if you need assistance with packaging this plugin or adding a settings interface!
+AGPL-3.0